Skip to main content

 Audit Trails and Logging

 When multiple parties collaborate on a project, you need to know who accessed which files and when.
 If a design leak occurs or a client alleges unauthorized use of their proprietary information, audit logs are your defense.
-Centralized logging across your project management platform, file shares, email, and VPN connections should capture access events automatically.
+Centralized logging across your project management platform, file shares, email, and VPN connections should capture access events automatically and retain them long enough to reconstruct an incident months after the fact.

 These logs also satisfy compliance requirements for government contracts and support your firm during professional liability disputes.